vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 CLUSTER_PLAN: # Can be set to dev, prod or custom.
 The dev plan deploys a cluster with a single control plane node.
 The prod plan deploys a highly available cluster with three control plane nodes.
 ENABLE_AUDIT_LOGGING: # Audit logging for the Kubernetes API server.
 The default value is false.
 To enable audit logging, set the variable to true.
 ENABLE_CEIP_PARTICIPATION: #The default value is true. false opts out of the VMware Customer Experience Improvement Program.
 ENABLE_MHC: "true/false" # When set to true, machine health checks are enabled for management cluster control plane and worker nodes.
-For more information on machine health checks, please refer https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-tanzu-config-reference.html#machine-health-checks-7
+For more information on machine health checks, please refer https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-tanzu-config-reference.html#machine-health-checks-7
 IDENTITY_MANAGEMENT_TYPE: <none/oidc/ldap> # Set oidc or ldap when enabling centralized authentication for management cluster access.
-INFRASTRUCTURE_PROVIDER: # For vSphere platform set this value to vsphere
+INFRASTRUCTURE_PROVIDER: # For vSphere platform set this value to vsphere.
+DEPLOY_TKG_ON_VSPHERE7: "true" # Set this to true to deploy TKGm on vSphere.

 # Node Configuration